rht-labs/tech-exercise/docs/slides/content/kanban.md

 ### Feedback Loops

 * Ensure that we adequately respond to potential changes
-* Are defined with a frequency and a fixed time, straight to the point, and never unnecessarily long
+* Defined with a frequency and a fixed time, they are straight to the point and never unnecessarily long

 | Event | Purpose |
 | --- | --- |